You May Need Approval if:

 Temporary Food Stalls

 Temporary Food Premises are structures set up for a specific, occasional event such as a fair or fete.
 These premises are considered to be a food business under the Food Safety Standards and need to comply with food safety practices for the duration of the event.
+Please see below information sheets for food safety and location rules.

 Notification of the Event